Posting Stand Up Comedy Clips

 Publicize Yourself Online

-You should be putting into the public small clips of your stand-up comedy shows.
+You should be putting into the public small stand up comedy clips of your shows.
 Two or three jokes each, so if somebody does lift a joke, it won’t be horribly damaging.

 That’s a great way to stay both visible online and well prepared for booking opportunities.

-Greg Dean's Stand Up Comedy Classes
+Greg Dean’s Stand-Up Comedy Classes